MogilipalemHemanthKumar/Intelligent_Mobile_Agent/README.md

 ## 🚀 Solution Design

-The Intelligent Mobile Agent addresses these challenges through an AI-first approach that combines computer vision, natural language processing, and intelligent automation.
+The Intelligent Mobile Agent addresses these challenges through an AI approach that combines computer vision, natural language processing, and intelligent automation.

 ### Core Innovation
 ```